w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 The solution is to use more ANs organized on different layers → **Multi-Layer Perceptron (MLP)**

 - It is not so easy, since this introduces several mathematical problems
-- Besides, we greatly improve the computational load
+- Besides, we greatly improved the computational load

 # Artificial Neural Networks (ANN)

 :::: {.columns}
 ::: {.column width="65%"}

-**Neural Networks** are groups of artificial neurons are organized in different layers
+**Neural Networks** are groups of artificial neurons that are organized in different layers

 - An *input layer* (input of the network)
 - An *output layer* (output of the network)
 - One or more *hidden layer(s)*

-Each neuron is fully connected with those of the next level.
+Each neuron is fully connected to those of the next level.

 - Again, we try to imitate the hierarchical nature of our neurons
 - We have "only" about ten levels between the retina and the actuator muscles.